SchwarzFuchs/Stationeers-Advanced-Furnace-Automatization-Project/README.md

 * Temperature Priority Switch  - When set to 1, the system will use as little cold gas as possible.
 Use it when you are short on cold gas.
 ### Advices
 * Very high pressure on mixer inputs may lead to worse mixing accuracy.
+* Optimal buffer pipe volume — 350-450 L. Decrease to 150-250 if you have high pressure on mixer inputs, it will slow down the mixer and improve accuracy.
 * The system continuously adjusts the mixer settings, but changes in gas composition and temperature during the smelting process may lead to worse mixing accuracy.
 * Don't copy scripts from sample world.
 They may not contain all the latest improvements over the code in the repository.
 * You don't need to turn on all ICs, only the Main and Recipe ones.